Philadelphia Surgical Errors Lawyer

 If the “discovery rule” applies, the statute of limitations clock starts ticking on the date you found out about the harm suffered.

-For an initial consultation with our lawyer, Eric H. Weitz, about your case, please call our office at 267-587-6240, or send us an email.
+For an initial consultation with our lawyer, Eric H. Weitz, about your case, please call our office or send us a message.